shrivastava-26/PortFolio/README.md

 # 👨‍💻 My Portfolio
 Welcome to my portfolio website!
 This platform showcases my skills, projects, and professional experiences as a developer.
-Built with a clean design and responsive layout, it highlights my work and allows potential clients and employers to get in touch with me.
+Built with a clean design and responsive layout, it highlights my work and allows potential clients and employers to get in touch with me

 ## 🚀 Features